Dr. Precious Guramatunhu-Mudiwa

 WIELS Executive Director

-Dr. Precious Guramatunhu-Mudiwa is an Associate Professor in the Department of Leadership and Educational Studies at Appalachian State University and the Director of the Women in Educational Leadership Symposium (WIELS).
+Dr. Precious Guramatunhu-Mudiwa is a Professor in the Department of Leadership and Educational Studies at Appalachian State University and the Director of the Women in Educational Leadership Symposium (WIELS).
 Her mission is to advance women’s leadership potential with the hope of reducing the underrepresentation of women in leadership positions.
 Dr. Guramatunhu-Mudiwa states:

 "Born and raised in Zimbabwe, a developing country, and now living and working in a developed one, I still see underrepresentation of women in leadership positions as a common problem that continues to be pervasive.
 As an educator, I believe learning empowers people; and, therefore, creating learning platforms and opportunities is important to advance women’s leadership potential.
 Such forums not only prepare women to assume and exercise leadership, but increase the pool that potentially addresses the underrepresentation.
 I passionately believe that communities and society benefit when women have access to resources that enable them to participate meaningfully in the corridors of power.
 Nations that do not invest in women’s education diminish economic growth and prosperity.
 I do not have all the answers; however, I believe in a community of women who can learn and grow together through sharing knowledge, skills, career experiences and stories."